rangle/angular-training-slides/slides/src/content/original/unit-testing.md

 ## Testing Asynchronous Actions (1/2)

 - `fakeAsync` lets us simulate the passage of time using `tick`
-- Lets us test asynchronous behaviour with synchronous functions
+- Lets us test asynchronous behavior with synchronous functions

 Recall our `QuoteComponent`